MarcinMikolajczyk/messages-sender/README.md

 To run the application, first you need to pull cassandra database from docker hub:
 `docker pull cassandra`
-Data should be stored in a volume.
+Data should be stored in a volume, you can change the directory where you want to store the data by modifying the value `volumes:` in the docker-compose.yaml file.
 Create a key-space for messages-sender, by default in the docker-compose.yaml file the key-space is called "practice".

 Then build the image using the Dockerfile: